ArthurG/Kijiji-Repost-Headless/README.md

 # KijijiBotV2
-####Send POST Requests to Kijiji... to post your ads
+####Send POST requests to Kijiji... to post your ads

-##Setup + Usage
+##Setup
 - This project requires python3 with: python-requests, json, bs4, sqlalchemy
+- It is recommended you install these with pip install

+##Requirements
+- The program currently requires that you post at LEAST one photo
+- As per Kijiji requirements, the item description must be at least 10 characters

+##Usage

+###Generating a .inf file for an ad
-- Generate a posting file (myAd.inf) by calling `python GenerateInfFile.py` and following the prompts
+- Generate a posting file (myAd.inf) with the command `python GenerateInfFile.py` and following the prompts
 - Edit the location0 field in myAd.inf with correct value for your city.
 This can be found by doing an inspect element on the location dropdown on the Kijiji homepage and finding the the correct li#groupXXXXXXX for your city.
 - Place all photo dependancies in the current directory
-- start program by calling python KijijiCmd.py

-#Requirements
-- The program currently requires that you post at LEAST one photo
-- As per Kijiji requirements, the item description must be at least 10 characters

-##Usage
+###Posting + Reposting an ad
 To post myAd.inf:

-`python KijijiCmd.py -u (username) -p (password) post myAd.inf
+`python KijijiCmd.py -u (username) -p (password) post myAd.inf `

 To repost myAd.inf (Will delete the ad if it is already posted prior to posting):